Most Christians today eat any type of creature they want, assuming that God does not care what they eat.

 Honestly, after looking into this for some time, I can see reasonable statements on both sides of the discussion.
 However, the justification for the "We can eat anything we want." view is missing from the Bible.
 Sure, there was a time when God gave us every living thing to eat (Gen 9:3

 Everything that lives and moves about will be food for you.
 Just as I gave you the green plants, I now give you everything.

 ).
 Then, later He changed His instructions (Leviticus 11).
-You can say that that last change was for just the Israelites, but are you being honest?

 People even have their favorite verses to justify refusing to do what God wants "His people" to do.
 Unfortunately, it seems that most people are accepting this so-called "freedom" in order to do what they want and to ignore what God actually said that He wants of them.